josefsbreakfast/Polaris-Protocol/🌔_4_Small_Steps/📓_Analogue_Dreams/😎_normal_fucking_sunglasses.md

 ## 🏮 Footer

-*Normal Fucking Sunglasses* is a living node of the **Polaris Protocol**.
+*😎 Normal Fucking Sunglasses* is a living node of the **Polaris Protocol**.
 It uses a deliberately ordinary object to examine data minimisation, surveillance saturation, analogue capability and the possibility of designing information systems around minimum necessary observation rather than maximum extractive capacity.

 > 📡 Cross-references:
 >